tdolphus/eslint-dev-environment/readme.md

-# Info
+# Quiz 10 exercise

-The path to NGInx main folder:
-/usr/share/nginx/html
+Code to be used to start the Quiz 10 exercise.